4ry1337/my-obsidian/Rust/Rust - User-defined Types.md

 The `impl` keyword can define methods for a user-defined type (data and functions are defined separately).
 Implementations fulfill a role similar to that of classes within other languages.

 ## Struct
+To define a struct, we enter the keyword `struct` and name the entire struct.
+A struct’s name should describe the significance of the pieces of data being grouped together.
+Then, inside curly brackets, we define the names and types of the pieces of data, which we call *fields*.